Historically the most famous consumer of hemp seeds was??

-For the past few years .. protein powder & store-bought protein bars have been a pantry staple.
-As a general philosophy .. my first choice for a protein source will always be food .. but there are certain occasions when I'll reach for my scoop.
-If I'm working into the wee hours of the am .. a smoothie will often be close by.
-The Chef has a stash of bars in his office drawer .. a quick snack in the late afternoon while he heads to the gym
+For the past few years, protein powder and store-bought protein bars have been a pantry staple.
+As a general philosophy, my first choice for a protein source will always be food, but there are certain occasions when I'll reach for my scoop.
+If I'm working into the wee hours of the am, a smoothie will often be close by.
+My husband has a stash of bars in his office drawer; a quick snack in the late afternoon while he heads to the gym

-As I've begun to study holistic nutrition .. and learned more about whole, processed, and refined foods .. the powders & bars in pantry haven't been touched.
-It's not the concept of protein powder that's turned me off .. instead .. after examining the labels .. one has to wonder .. is this even food? (we have what are considered to be some of the top brands)
+As I've begun to study holistic nutrition and learned more about whole, processed, and refined foods, the powders and bars in pantry haven't been touched.
+It's not the concept of protein powder that's turned me off; instead, after examining the labels, one has to wonder, is this even food?

-So I've paused to re-evaluate & experiment with brands that include organic & natural ingredients .. that I can recognize & pronounce.
-What better place to start .. than with Hemp
+So I've paused to re-evaluate and experiment with brands that include organic and natural ingredients that I can recognize and pronounce.
+What better place to start, than with hemp

-These homemade hemp protein bars have become one of our favorite snacks .. with an ingredient list of healthy .. nutritious .. whole foods.
-They're fantastically moist .. caramelly sweet from the dates .. chocolatey .. with a nice crunch from the nuts & cacao nibs.
+These homemade hemp protein bars have become one of our favorite snacks, with an ingredient list of healthy, nutritious, whole foods.
+They're fantastically moist, caramelly sweet from the dates, chocolatey, with a nice crunch from the nuts and cacao nibs.

-As an added bonus the bars are incredibly easy to make (no baking required) and freeze beautifully.
+As a bonus, the bars are incredibly easy to make (no baking required) and freeze beautifully.
 A trip through your grocery's natural foods section should help you find everything you'll need

-Compare these to store-bought .. which more often than not .. are candy bars in disguise .. loaded with refined sugars .. hydrogenated oils .. artificial flavors & preservatives .. and lacking in fiber.
-In most cases .. the protein source used is an inferior quality of whey.
+Compare these to store-bought, which more often than not, are candy bars in disguise loaded with refined sugars, hydrogenated oils, artificial flavors and preservatives, and lacking in fiber.
+In most cases, the protein source used is an inferior quality of whey.

-They contain all 20 amino acids .. including the 9 that are essential (essential means those our bodies can't produce & can only get through food)
+They contain all 20 amino acids, including the nine that are essential (essential means those our bodies can't produce and can only get through food)

-The the highest plant-based source of essential fatty acids .. with more than flax or any other nut or seed oil
+The highest plant-based source of essential fatty acids, with more than flax or any other nut or seed oil

-The perfect 3:1 ratio of omega-6 Linoleic Acid and omega-3 Linolenic Acid .. for cardiovascular health & general strengthening of the immune system
+The perfect 3:1 ratio of omega-6 Linoleic Acid and Omega-3 Linolenic Acid, for cardiovascular health and general strengthening of the immune system

-A great source of dietary fiber .. both soluble & insoluble.
-In a serving of hemp protein powder (2 Tbsp) .. there is 8 g of fiber.
+A great source of dietary fiber, both soluble and insoluble.
+In a serving of hemp protein powder (2 Tbsp), there is 8 g of fiber.
 That's nearly 1/3 of your total daily requirement!

 - Dry Ingredients